-The function-argument analysis of simple sentences holds an essential property of subject-predicate sentences.
+The function-argument analysis of simple propositions preserves an essential property of subject-predicate sentences.
 Essentially they are complex signs, that is compounds of signs, in which the linked signs have different roles.
 The first constituent of a subject-predicate sentence names what the proposition says something about, the second says it.
-In function-argument analysis, this becomes: the function states what is said, the argument determines whether what is said is true (whether the value of the function for the chosen argument is what is true) or false.
+In function-argument analysis, this becomes: the function states what is said, the argument determines whether what is said is true (whether the value of the function for the chosen argument is true) or false.
 Frege has clarified the difference between the roles of function and argument with a chemical metaphor: the function is 'unsaturated', essentially in need of complementation by arguments, the argument, on the other hand, is 'saturated', an independent expression, which admittedly can only exercise its role dependent, as an insertion-instance for functions.
-Frege has therefore already formulated a version of the propositional context principle25: Only in the context of a proposition does a word have meaning; only as an insertion-instance to a function does an argument have meaning.
+Frege has therefore already formulated a version of the propositional context principle26: Only in the context of a proposition does a word have meaning; only as an insertion-instance to a function does an argument have meaning.

-Wittgenstein first has adopted these basic insights without reservation.
-Like Frege and Russell26, he thinks of the proposition "as the function of expressions contained in it."
+Wittgenstein first adopted these basic insights without reservation.
+Like Frege and Russell27, he thinks of the proposition "as the function of expressions contained in it."
 (3.318) He maintains the essential composition, complexity of propositions, and holds that apparently the equivalence proposition / complex sign is a tautology (28.5.1534).
-That the values of the elementary propositional functions are 'true' and 'false' becomes the fundamental semantic principle for a proposition for him - the principle of bipolarity: what is to be a proposition (a proposition)
+That the values of the elementary propositional functions are 'true' and 'false' becomes the fundamental semantic principle for a proposition for him - the principle of bipolarity: what is to be a proposition (a proposition, a 'picture') must essentially be capable of being both true and false.
+(2.221; NB 94) And the independent-dependent role of arguments in propositional functions (words in the sentences) becomes the second fundamental semantic principle of propositional context, essential to the meaning of words (3.3, 3.314).